txx4986/txx4986/README.md

 - 👋 Hi, I’m Tan Xiao Xuan, a second year Mathematics with Statistics student at Imperial College London.
 - 👀 I’m interested in data science and machine learning.
-- 🌱 I’m currently exploring the tech world by participating in hackathons and taking courses on Coursera and DataCamp.
+- 🌱 I’m currently exploring the data world by joining Kaggle and taking courses on Coursera and DataCamp.
 - 👩‍💻 I’m looking forward to internship opportunities during the summer break.
 Although I have limited knowledge and experience in this field, I am willing to learn and pick up new skills.
 - 📫 Email: txx4986@gmail.com